spin-itn/spin-itn.github.io/docs/recruitment.md

 ---

 The <b>SPIN „Monitoring a Restless Earth"</b> Innovative Training Network (ITN) is recruiting 15 highly motivated PhD students, or "Early-Stage Researchers" (ESRs).
-The positions will have staggered starting dates between April-October 2021 for a duration of 3 years.
+The positions will have staggered starting dates between May-October 2021 for a duration of 3 years.
 For specifics, please refer to the individual project descriptions by clicking on the links [below](/recruitment/#the-following-15-phd-positions-are-available).

 ---